 About the different cx_Oracle versions on Oracle Linux yum server

-In our Developer repository for Oracle Linux 6, you'll notice a number of different versions of cx_Oracle.
+In our Developer themed repositories for Oracle Linux 6, you'll notice a number of different versions of cx_Oracle.
+The following command was run with the ol6_developer and ol6_software_collections repositories enabled.

 The ones that include version 5.3 are —you guessed it— cx_Oracle 5.3.
 At the time of this writing, there are two different cx_Oracle 5.3 RPMs.
 Both are for Oracle Database 12c but for different versions of Python.
-One is for use with the default Python 2.6 that ships with Oracle Linux 6.
-The other is for Python 3.5 as included in the Software Collection Library (SCL).
-Note the -scl in the RPM name.
-Note also that version 5.3 of cx_Oracle is built for a specific release of Oracle Database (12c in this case).
+One is for use with the default Python 2.6 that ships with Oracle Linux 6 and is called simply python-cx_Oracle.
+The other, named rh-python35-python-cx_Oracle is for Python 3.5 as included in the Software Collection Library (SCL) and is therefore in the ol6_software_collections repo.
+Note also that, unlike version 6.0, version 5.3 of cx_Oracle is built for a specific release of Oracle Database (12c in this case).

 Based on a new abstraction layer called ODPI-C, one of the benefits of cx_Oracle 6.0 is that the same module now supports Oracle Client 11.2, 12.1 and 12.2.
 No need for separate builds and no need to include the database release in the name.